West “A” Street Improvement Project West City Limits to SW 5th Street

 - Pedestrian crossings

-What improvements are being designed for this project?
+What improvements are included in this project?

 - New pavement